bimdata/javascript-api-client/docs/IfcApi.md

 <a name="bulkRemoveElementsFromClassification"></a>
 # **bulkRemoveElementsFromClassification**
-> bulkRemoveElementsFromClassification(projectPk, cloudPk, ifcPk, ifcClassificationPk)
+> bulkRemoveElementsFromClassification(ifcPk, projectPk, ifcClassificationPk, cloudPk)